 - A multimedia encyclopedia is a great tool for teachers to find information for preparing their courses.
 But students can only use few immediately.
 The information is often presented in too complicated a language and there is simply too much information on one topic.
 There are no filter techniques to adapt the content to the skills of the user (for example: less information for a kid, exhaustive information for a teacher).
 Often, search mechanisms are based on simple keyword searches that are not effective, for example: the user gets a large number of possible results. - A lot of universities offer courses online, often streamed from a server.
-We will not discuss any performance or financial constraints; each lesson that has to be transmitted normally takes over an hour.
-Well, let us suppose that the student has to take into account a dozen of such lessons for a test.
+We will not discuss any performance or financial constraints; each lesson normally takes over an hour that has to be transmitted.
+Well, let us suppose that the student has a dozen of such lessons to consider for a test.
 Even if he is searching for precise information, it is difficult and very time consuming to scan through all the possible streams to find the appropriate part.